 Financial Services Provided by Different Types of Banks

-Most financial consumers think of "the bank" as a place to keep liquid financial resources, such as money in checking accounts or savings accounts.
-But there are multiple different types of banks, and depending on the type, they offer different financial services.
+Most financial consumers think of "the bank" as a place to keep liquid financial resources.
+These accounts may be in a money market, checking, or savings accounts.
+However, there are many different types of banks, and depending on the type of bank they are, they will offer different financial services.

 Commercial Banks Host Many Personal Accounts